 “I’ve spent my entire career working to extend people’s lives.
 However, with limited materials and energy on Earth, extending our reach into space can help humanity continue to thrive.”

 These were the words of Glen de Vries, the developer of medical science software, before he embarked on a Blue Origin suborbital flight on October 13, 2021.
-He flew together with William Shatner, the famous Captain Kirk of the Star Trek’s Enterprise.
+He flew together with William Shatner, the famous Captain Kirk of Star Trek’s Enterprise.

 Just a month after his flight to space, de Vries died in a plane crash.
 He was flying a small Cessna aircraft, and even if he was a certified pilot, his life ended in tragedy.

 More than a conclusion that one is risking life by living it, de Vries left us with some prophetic, and hopefully educational words after his flight on Jeff Bezos’ rocket.

 “I had that heightened sense of time in my mind starting from the countdown”, Glen said.
 “I think I’ve taken that perspective back down with me to our planet, and into my relationships.
 The passage of time, just like the resources on Earth, feels more precious with an expanded perspective.”

 In my youth, I was a sleepwalker.
 In Croatia, we call that phenomenon mjesečarenje, literally a Moonwalk.
 And no, it has nothing to do with Michael Jackson.